mwittig/thing-it-node/README.md

 ## Installing, Configuring and Running [thing-it-node]

-To install, configure and run  **[thing-it-node]**, first install [nodejs](https://nodejs.org/en/download/) on your computer (e.g. your PC or your Raspberry Pi).
+To install, configure and run  **[thing-it-node]**, first install [nodejs](https://nodejs.org/en/download/) on your computer (e.g. your PC or your [Raspberry Pi Zero](https://github.com/marcgille/thing-it-node/wiki/Installation-Raspberry-Pi-Zero)).

 Then install **[thing-it-node]** via